wangjeff/Event_Parser/README.md

 # 2016/12/28 v2.5 by Jeff.wang

-1.Improving the perforamce by remvoing some for loop 2.blank data will fill in N/A
+1. Improving the perforamce by remvoing some for loop

- Limit:
+2. blank data will fill in N/A
- 1. Need to fix the truncated problem by modify the execelfile
+3. (LIMIT)Need to fix the truncated problem by modify the execelfile

 # 2016/11/15 v1.5 by Jeff.wang
 1. Addint the Number Hyperlink